 1 - Input data, in a similar format to that given above.

 2 - Although Tableau automatically generates latitude and longitude for geographical elements such as cities and postcodes, in order to create a Network Map you must have the latitude and longitude within the data.
 For my example I am mapping cities.
-There is a great online recourse which has a large list of cities and there latitudes and longitudes.
+There is a great online resource which has a large list of cities and their latitudes and longitudes.
 This input tool is just importing the cities file.

 3 - Selecting just the City field, lat and long

 4 - As you need the latitude and longitude for both Outbound and Destination cities I just rename the fields so Outbound is: